Do you need a permit?

-Aircraft not registered in the EEA may only to be used for aerial work such as parachute dropping, crop spraying, banner towing, aerial display or flight training in the UK where the operator (or flying instructor) does not receive valuable consideration for his services or holds a permit under Article 252 of the Air Navigation Order 2016.
+Aircraft not registered in the UK may only to be used for aerial work such as parachute dropping, crop spraying, banner towing, aerial display or flight training in the UK where the operator (or flying instructor) does not receive valuable consideration for his services or holds a permit under Article 252 of the Air Navigation Order 2016.

 Permission for all types of aerial work will normally be given for a fixed period up to a maximum of 12 months.
 Permission will not be granted beyond the validity of the certificate of insurance or the certificate of airworthiness, whichever expires first.